Mikescher/youtube-dl-viewer/README.md

 2. The (source) video is in a format that your ffmpeg installation cannot read
 3. youtube-dl-viewer (or the spawned ffmpeg process) has no permission to write to your temp directory

+#### - Debugging ffmpeg output

+By specifying a dirctory in the `--ffmpeg-debug-dir` argument you can inspect the ffmpeg output.
+For every ffmpeg call we make a new file is created with the invoked command, ffmpeg output and exit code.
+This is especially useful for cases where some specific codec is not supported by your ffmpeg version

 #### - realpath(): Permission denied